 As part of its Respond, Rebuild, Resilience commitment to meeting the challenges of extreme weather resulting from climate change, PG&E has increased financial incentives for energy-efficient construction practices in homes rebuilt after a wildfire.
 The enhanced incentives will be available to customers who lost a building in a recent major wildfire like the Tubbs, Carr, and Camp Fires.
 These customers are eligible for incentives if they pull a permit for a new building by the end of 2019 in PG&E territory, regardless of where they rebuild.
 Customers participating in the Advanced Energy Rebuild initiative will receive incentives to adopt building practices now that will become required for all new construction in 2020.

 The initiative, called Advanced Energy Rebuild, allows homeowners and builders to access incentives.
 To apply, follow this link.
 The program is an expansion of the program created in partnership with local agencies in the area.
 PG&E is in the process of sharing an updated handbook, and it will be similar to the offerings in the Sonoma and Mendocino counties.
 To view the program handbook for Sonoma and Mendocino counties, follow this link.

 Marin Clean Energy (MCE) has teamed up with PG&E, BAAQMD, BayREN, and the County of Napa to also offer an Advanced Energy Rebuild program for Napa County.
 To learn more about this program for homeowners within Napa County, please click here.

-Program Options and Incentives Available by County:
+Incentives Available by Pathway Option: